Social behavior: Disorders involving impairments in social behavior

-A number of forms of mental disorder affect social behavior.
+A number of mental disorders affect social behavior.
 Social anxiety disorder is a phobic disorder characterized by a fear of being judged by others, which manifests itself as a fear of people in general.
 Due to this pervasive fear of embarrassing oneself in front of others, it causes those affected to avoid interactions with other people.
 Attention deficit hyperactivity disorder is a neurodevelopmental disorder mainly identified by its symptoms of inattention, hyperactivity, and impulsivity.
 Hyperactivity-Impulsivity may lead to hampered social interactions, as one who displays these symptoms may be socially intrusive, unable to maintain personal space, and talk over others.
 The majority of children that display symptoms of ADHD also have problems with their social behavior.
-Autism Spectrum Disorder is a neurodevelopmental disorder that affects the functioning of social interaction and communication.
-People who fall on the autism spectrum scale may have difficulties in understanding social cues and the emotional states of others.
+Autism spectrum disorder is a neurodevelopmental disorder that affects the functioning of social interaction and communication.
+Autistic people may have difficulties in understanding social cues and the emotional states of others.

 Learning disabilities are often defined as a specific deficit in academic achievement; however, research has shown that with a learning disability can come social skill deficits as well.